a-hamdi/ChaosVAE/README.md

 ## This project is Incompleted:

-I'm still working on the project.
+I'm still working on the project and the rest of it is local and private.

-The todos are in the code and i'll update it from time to time.

 If you want to help send me a message!